deniz-ozcan/Pynar-Flowchart/README.md

   <h2 id="Credits">:scroll: Credits</h2>
     <h3>Important<h3>
    <p>
-   The codes in this repo were developed with the support of TÜBİTAK (Scientific and Technological Research Council of Turkey) within the scope of the project numbered 118E882, “Turkish Python Code Editor Able to Analyze Users' Errors and Make Interactive Routing with Dialogue-Based Intelligent Factors ”.
+   The codes in this repo were developed with the support of TÜBİTAK (Scientific and Technological Research Council of Turkey) within the scope of the project numbered 118E882, “Developing a Turkish Python code editor with intelligent agents based interactive help system that can analyse syntax errors of users ”.
 It cannot be used commercially.
    </p>

   [![GitHubBadge](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/deniz-ozcan)